samgonzalez27/news-bot/docs/architecture.md

 - All database operations use async SQLAlchemy
 - HTTP clients use `httpx` with async support
-- Scheduler jobs run in thread pool to avoid blocking
+- Scheduler uses AsyncIOExecutor for native async job execution

 ## Deployment Architecture